Advanced architecture

 What a practical multi-agent system looks like

-The exact setup depends on the business, but the architecture usually follows a clear pattern: specialist roles, controlled handoffs, and operator oversight.
+The exact setup depends on the workflow, but the architecture usually follows a simple rule: specialist roles, controlled handoffs, and operator oversight.

 01